wso2/carbon-deployment/README.md

 Carbon 5.x artifact deployment framework - This is an extensible framework where Carbon developers get to incorporate and write their own artifact deployers to deploy its artifacts into a Carbon 5 based product.

 This provides following interfaces -
-* `org.wso2.carbon.deployment.DeploymentService` -
+* `DeploymentService` -

 User level API for consuming `DeploymentEngine` functionality.
 An implementation of this is registered as an OSGI service which can be used by developers to deploy/undeploy/redeploy their artifacts.

-* `org.wso2.carbon.deployment.Deployer` -
+* `Deployer` -

 This interface is used to provide the deployment mechanism in carbon for custom artifacts, where you can write your own Deployer to process a particular ArtifactType.
-Developers need to develop implementations based on this interface, and register it as an OSGi service (using the org.wso2.carbon.deployment.Deployer as the interface) for the DeploymentEngine to find.
+Developers need to develop implementations based on this interface, and register it as an OSGi service (using the Deployer as the interface) for the DeploymentEngine to find.

-* `org.wso2.carbon.deployment.LifecycleListener` -
+* `LifecycleListener` -

 This interface can be used to write your own lifecycle listeners to listen on artifact deployment events.
-The implementation should be registered as an OSGi service with org.wso2.carbon.deployment.LifecycleListener as the interface.
+The implementation should be registered as an OSGi service with LifecycleListener as the interface.
 This interface receives following events.

 ```bash
 BEFORE_START_EVENT